erica-likelion-fe/KimTaehun/week7_react_request/image_gallery/README.md

-# You can access homepage
+# You can access the page
 - http://mna11.dothome.co.kr/image_gallery/index.html